bitburner-official/bitburner-src/markdown/bitburner.gang.respecttonextrecruit.md

 number

 The static number value of Respect needed for the next recruit, with consideration to your current gang size.
-Returns `Infinity` if have reached the gang size limit.
+Returns `Infinity` if you have reached the gang size limit.

 ## Remarks